 Recent Accomplishments Include:

-The Program Committee ensures each year's annual meeting reflects a well-thought-out program covering the interests of ACT membership.
-In 2024, the Annual Meeting hosted 2 plenary lectures, 22 Symposia/Mini Symposia, Workshops, and Hot Topics, 126 poster abstracts, and 23 Exhibitor-Hosted Programs.
+The Program Committee ensures each year’s annual meeting reflects a well-designed program that covers the interests of ACT membership.
+In 2025, the Annual Meeting hosted 2 Plenary lectures, 20 Symposia/Mini Symposia and Hot Topics, 126 poster abstracts, and 23 Exhibitor-Hosted Programs.

 Committee Roster